GisungSim/GisungSim.github.io/research-experiment.md

   <figcaption>Fig. 6.
 EOM output signal taken by Fabry-Perrot interferometer.</figcaption>
 </figure>

-Thus we decided to use electro-optic modulator (EOM) and I build setup for EOM and operate it.
-And I succeeded to make probe-seed beam!
+Thus, we decided to use an electro-optic modulator (EOM).
+I constructed a setup for the EOM and successfully operated it, which enabled me to create the required probe-seed beam.

 <b>Four-Wave Mixing and Phase-Matching Condition</b><br>
 Now, every beam is ready.
-But we must satisfy _phase-matching condition_, which comes from both principles: conservation of energy and momentum, to successfully generate the desiring four-wave mixing signals.
-And energy condition has been satisfied as above.
-The rest is momentum, that is, _wave vector_.
+However, to generate the desired four-wave mixing signals, we must satisfy the _phase-matching condition_, which arises from the principles of conservation of energy and momentum.
+The energy condition has already been met, as described above.
+The remaining consideration is momentum, that is, the _wave vector_.

 <figure style="width: 55%" class="align-center">
   <img src="/assets/images/squeezing-8.png" alt="">